 Water levels measured in deep and intermediate wells are similar to those observed in nearby shallow wells.
 Additional data is required before a potentiometric surface map can be generated for the deep aquifer, however, it is expected that deep groundwater flows to the east-southeast, towards the Atlantic Ocean (ESE, May 1988).
-Small-scale regional changes in groundwater flow may occur in the deep aquifer due to local pumping of water supply The (SGS) (Harned etal, 1989) notes that flow gradients may range from wells.
-15 feet/mile (0.0028 feet/ft) in areas unaffected by pumping to 150-200 feet/mile (0.0284-0.0378 feet/ft) in areas near active water supply wells.
+Small-scale regional changes in groundwater flow may occur in the deep aquifer due to local pumping of water supply wells.
+The USGS (Harned et al, 1989) notes that flow gradients may range from 15 feet/mile (0.0028 feet/ft) in areas unaffected by pumping to 150-200 feet/mile (0.0284-0.0378 feet/ft) in areas near active water supply wells.

 A 72 hour pumping test performed at HPIA by ESE in 1987 indicates average transmissivity and storage coefficient values of 9.6 x 10^{-3} gpd/ft and 8 x 10^{-4} , respectively for the limestone portion of the deep (Castle Hayne) aquifer.
-These values are in general agreement with those reported by the USGS (Harned etal, 1989).
-Hydraulic conductivity for the Castle Hayne is reported at an average of 35 ft/day with a range between 19-82 ft/day by the USGS (Harned etal, 1989).
+These values are in general agreement with those reported by the United States Geological Survey (USGS) (Harned et al, 1989).
+Hydraulic conductivity for the Castle Hayne is reported at an average of 35 ft/day with a range between 19-82 ft/day by the USGS (Harned et al, 1989).